ruidosujeira/perf-linter/README.md

 ];
 ```

-> **Note:** The cross-file analyzer needs project-aware parser settings (`parserOptions.project` + `tsconfigRootDir`) so that it can ask the TypeScript checker about symbol relationships across files.
+Note: The cross-file analyzer needs project-aware parser settings (`parserOptions.project` + `tsconfigRootDir`) so it can ask the TypeScript checker about symbol relationships across files.

 ## Migration Guides